riannemcc/fantasy-netball2/README.md

 TO DO:

+- fix point sin stats table - everyone has the same

 - fix purge so in tailwind.config so it does what it's meant to.
 Last time tried to change to js files, stopped all tailwing styles from building in production
 - use tailwind to position homepage image
 - move out some of the elements from the pages into separate components
 - admin part of site to add points, change players etc?
 - hide/disable player sin dropdown menus that have already been selected for another position
 - once team has been submitted, prevent from amending
+- once players have been awarded points, update each user's points in db

 CURRENT ISSUES: